joamoncab/revenge-unofficial-docs/english/revenge-xposed/0-1_prerequisites.md

->[!warning] BEFORE YOU CONTINUE
+> [!WARNING] BEFORE YOU CONTINUE
->If you don't know what any of these mean, then this method is not suitable for you.
+> If you don't know what any of these mean, then this method is not suitable for you.

 ## Prerequisites
 In order to successfully install Revenge via xposed, you will need the following:
 1. Discord installed, make sure it's the latest version.